In this article

 It can be useful to make a list of questions before you meet, and you are entitled to have a friend or advocate there with you.

-During the assessment a social worker will usually come to your home to talk to you.
+During the assessment, a specialist, such as a social worker or occupational therapish, will usually come to your home to talk to you.
 They should ask you for information about your child, for example sleeping patterns, eating habits and how your child communicates, and whether you have any other children to look after.

 The assessment should always be based on your needs and those of your child, rather than what services are already available.